 1. What is a Public Charter School?

-Charter schools are public schools, funded by tax dollars, that are mandated to be “innovative” in their approach to teaching and learning, yet also accountable to the local, state and federal governments.
-Charter schools must ensure that students are taught a standards-based curriculum by qualified teachers.
+Public Charter Schools are public schools, funded by tax dollars, that are mandated to be “innovative” in their approach to teaching and learning.
+Public Charter Schools are accountable to local, state, and federal agencies.
+Charter schools must ensure that qualified teachers teach students a standards-based curriculum.
 Seven Generations had its charter approved, via an application process, by the East Penn School District Board of Directors.
-Like other charter schools, it is self-managed with its own Board of Directors, but it must function within the guidelines of Charter School Law established by the State of Pennsylvania.
+Like other charter schools, Seven Generations CS is governed by a Board of Trustees, which functions within the guidelines of Charter School Law established by the State of Pennsylvania.

 2. What is the Seven Generations Charter School?

 3. What is the focus of Seven Generations Charter School?

-Seven Generations Charter School uses a curriculum framework known as “EIC” which stands for “using the Environment as an Integrated Context for learning.”
-We are the first school in Pennsylvania to be awarded EIC Model School status, by the State Education and Environment Roundtable (SEER).
-Our students spend a good deal of time outdoors in all kinds of weather, or on frequent field trips, immersed in learning experiences that expand their knowledge, and that have them actively observing, questioning, investigating and discovering how the natural and social systems around them works.
+Seven Generations Charter School uses a curriculum framework known as “EIC,” which stands for “using the Environment as an Integrated Context for learning.”
+We are the first school in Pennsylvania to be awarded the EIC Model School status by the State Education and Environment Roundtable (SEER).
+Our students spend a good deal of time outdoors in all kinds of weather, or on frequent field trips, immersed in learning experiences that expand their knowledge, and that has them actively observing, questioning, investigating and discovering how the natural and social systems around them work.
 Ultimately, we are seeking to educate generations of students who are critical thinkers, adept problem-solvers, and passionate stewards of their community and the environment.

 4. What kind of student would enjoy learning at Seven Generations?